-Our office has received Mr. Cecil Vernon Gammon's 2022 Statement of Economic Interest as a member of the Teachers' and State Employees' Retirement System Board of Trustees (the "Board").
-We have reviewed it for actual and potential conflicts of interest pursuant to Chapter 138A of the North Carolina General Statutes ("N.C.G.S."), also known as the State Government Ethics Act (the "Act").
+Our office has received Mr. Tony N. Brown's 2021 Statement of Economic Interest and 2022 No-Change form as a member of the Local Governmental Employees' Retirement System Board of Trustees (the "Board").
+We have reviewed the 2021 Statement of Economic Interest for actual and potential conflicts of interest pursuant to Chapter 138A of the North Carolina General Statutes ("N.C.G.S."), also known as the State Government Ethics Act (the "Act").
 Compliance with the Act and avoidance of conflicts of interest in the performance of public duties are the responsibilities of every covered person, regardless of this letter's contents.
 This letter, meanwhile, is not meant to impugn the integrity of the covered person in any way.
 This letter is required by N.C.G.S. § 138A-28(a) and is designed to educate the covered person as to potential issues that could merit particular attention.
 Advice on compliance with the Act is available to certain public servants and legislative employees under N.C.G.S. § 138A-13.
-We did not find an actual conflict of interest or the likelihood for a conflict of interest.

-The Teachers' and State Employees' Retirement System Board of Trustees is responsible for administration of the Teachers' and State Employees' Retirement System, the Consolidated Judicial Retirement System, and the Legislative Retirement System.
-The Board serves as trustee and the State Treasurer is custodian of and makes decisions concerning investment of System funds.
-The Honorable Roy A. Cooper III September 13, 2022 Page 2 of 2 Mr. Gammon fills the role of a member who is not a teacher or State employee.

-In addition to the conflict standards noted above, the Act prohibits public servants from accepting gifts from (1) a lobbyist or lobbyist principal, (2) a person or entity that is seeking to do business with the public servant's agency, is regulated or controlled by that agency, or has financial interests that might be affected by their official actions, or (3) anyone in return for being influenced in the discharge of their official responsibilities.
+We did not find an actual conflict of interest but found the potential for a conflict of interest.
+The potential conflict identified does not prohibit service on this entity.
+The Local Governmental Employees' Retirement System Board of Trustees ("LGERS") is responsible for the administration of retirement allowances and other benefits for employees of counties, cities and towns or other eligible employers participating in the System.
+The Board serves as trustee for LGERS funds, while the State Treasurer serves as custodian and makes investments of such funds.
+Mr. Brown fills the role of a county manager of a town that participates in the retirement system.
+Therefore, he has the potential for a conflict of interest and should exercise appropriate caution in the performance of his public duties should issues involving his benefits or the benefits of employees of Halifax County come before the Board for official action.
+In addition to the conflicts standards noted above, the Act prohibits public servants from accepting gifts from (1) a lobbyist or lobbyist principal, (2) a person or entity that is seeking to do business with the public servant's agency, is regulated or controlled by that agency, or has financial interests that might be affected by their official actions, or (3) anyone in return for being influenced in the discharge of their official responsibilities.
 N.C.G.S. § 138A-32.
 Exceptions to the gifts restrictions are set out in N.C.G.S. § 138A-32(e).
 When this letter cites an actual or potential conflict of interest under N.C.G.S. § 138A-24(e), the conflict must be recorded in the minutes of the applicable board and brought to the membership's attention by the board's chair as often as necessary to remind all members of the conflict and to help ensure compliance with the Act.
 N.C.G.S. § 138A-15(c).
 Finally, the Act mandates that all public servants attend an ethics and lobbying education presentation.
 N.C.G.S. § 138A-14.
 Please review the attached document for additional information concerning this requirement.
 Please contact our office if you have any questions concerning our evaluation or the ethical standards governing public servants under the Act.
-Sincerely, Mary Koerden Mary Roerden, SEI Unit State Ethics Commission cc: Cecil Vernon Gammon Laura Rowe, Ethics Liaison Gregory S. McLeod, Deputy General Counsel, Office of the Governor Scarlett Hargis, Office of the Governor
+Sincerely, Mary Roerden, SEI Unit State Ethics Commission cc: Tony N. Brown Laura Rowe, Ethics Liaison Mary Koerden Gregory S. McLeod, Deputy General Counsel, Office of the Governor Scarlett Hargis, Office of the Governor